hgorr/GANs/README.md

 # GANs
-Tutorials on Generative Adversarial Networks (GANs)
+Tutorials on different types of Generative Adversarial Networks (GANs)